 Australian Performing Arts Market (APAM)

-APAM is an internationally focused showcase of contemporary Australian performing arts.
-It was established in 1994 by the Australian Council for the Arts and has been held as a biennial event since then, For more information, see Australian Performing Arts Market
+APAM champions contemporary Australian performance nationally and internationally by deepening relationships and stimulating new markets and pathways through exchange, reciprocity, and hospitality.
+It was established in 1994 by the Australian Council for the Arts and has been held as a biennial event since then.
+For more information, see Australian Performing Arts Market

 Melbourne Winter Masterpieces